sagars2004/innovation-garage-25/README.md

 # iQ SmartQueue - AI-Powered Customer Prioritization

-An intelligent customer queue management system for car dealerships that uses AI to prioritize customers based on their intent, urgency, and timeline.
+An intelligent customer queue management system for car dealerships that uses AI to prioritize customers based on their intent and timeline.

 ## 🚀 Features

-- **AI-Powered Scoring**: Calculates customer priority based on intent, urgency, and timeframe
+- **AI-Powered Scoring**: Calculates customer priority based on intent and timeframe
 - **K-Nearest Neighbors Optimization**: Prevents clustering of similar high-priority customers
 - **Real-time Queue Display**: Live updates with sorting and filtering options
 - **Time-based Decay**: Priority scores adjust based on wait time